CasianLW/portfolio-casian-react-typecript-cms/README.md

 </details>

-1. `npm run dev` to test if setup is working
+1. `npm run dev` to test if setup is working (or other line, see package.json, `npm run build` and try again if it's not working)